How to find local competitions and giveaways

 Find local comps on Twitter

 Twitter is an excellent way to find out about local competitions.
 Use the simple Twitter search – try win plus your local town, city or county name.
-There’s also an option to choose tweets from Near You.
 Try the Advanced search to specify dates.
 You can also use OR and – on Twitter, just like on a Google search.
 Not every result will be a Twitter comp – you’ll find links to websites, Instagram and even Facebook comps.
-You don’t even need to be a registered Twitter to do searches – so get stuck in!
+You don’t even need to be a registered Twitter user to do searches – so get stuck in!

 After completing a search, on the right of the search box click on the three dots and you can Save this search.
 Whenever you click in the search box, your saved searches will be listed here.